Melvillian/code_analysis_lecture_code/scribble-exercise-1/README.md

 ## Setup

-1. install the global package @truffle/db, which we will need to make extra build artifacts available to the fuzzer
+1. install all following packages globally

-`npm install -g @truffle/db`
+`npm install -g @truffle/db ganache-cli truffle eth-scribble`

 2. add the following line to your truffle-config.js:

 `db: { enabled: true }`

-3. install ganache-cli globally

-`npm install -g ganache-cli`

-4. install truffle globally

-`npm install -g truffle`

-5. run ganache-cli in a separate tab
+3. run ganache-cli in a separate tab

 `ganache-cli --determinstic --allowUnlimitedContractSize`

-6. Run the commands in the [Directions](#Directions) section
+4. Run the commands in the [Directions](#Directions) section

 ## Directions